 Mama Bear: Call her what you will, but the woman in the beginning who leaves the store alone proves she is one.
 Could you leave your young children alone without trying to get back to them?
 Oh and she survives and rescues her kids.
 And though the movie doesn't go into it, it's possible that she survived due to leaving early when there may have been less creatures about.

 Moral Myopia: Mrs. Carmody is shot by a good guy after commanding her flock to sacrifice a young boy to the monsters that invaded.
 (Being cooped up in a Walmart for a week with monsters outside will make you try anything.)
-The response from the flock: "You murdered her!"
+The response from one of the flock: "You murdered her!"

 My God, What Have I Done?: When Mrs. Carmody's cult starts to attack the surviving military officer, you can see Mrs. Carmody's shocked expression basically saying this, possibly her one moment of true sanity in the whole film... and then it melts away as she turns around and orders him thrown to the monsters as a sacrifice.